MitchWag01/Queue/README.md

 to contain other methods as well.

 Created as a refresher for how to create and use a simple queue in python

+also shows simple example of handling exceptions in python